GenomicsBootCamp/IntroductionToGenomics/README.md

 Each video begins with a short recap of relevant info from previous videos and ends with a summary.
 These summaries were cut together into a stand-alone video: https://youtu.be/TS7oHeS6wWg

-For the full list see the Playlist: https://youtube.com/playlist?list=PLdf-U83sN48MXs3EegQv2ripoBhLw6q6C
+For the full list see the playlist: https://youtube.com/playlist?list=PLdf-U83sN48MXs3EegQv2ripoBhLw6q6C

 If you are interested in learning the PRACTICAL handling of SNP genotype data but do not have any previous experience, I suggest checking out my ebook and the related playlist "Genomic data analysis for beginners" on YouTube.